Saints win Women's Super League

 St Helens ran in six tries at Emerald Headingley as they hammered Leeds Rhinos on home soil to become the fourth winners of Women's Super League.

-Leah Burke, with a try in each half, Jodie Cunningham, Amy Hardcastle, Zoe Harris and Danielle Bush all got on the scoresheet as Saints made history as the first team to win the treble.
+Leah Burke, with a try in each half, Jodie Cunningham, Amy Hardcastle, Zoe Harris and Danielle Bush all got on the scoresheet as Saints became the first team to win the women's treble.

-In front of a record crowd of 4,235 in Leeds, Saints overpowered the Rhinos.
+In front of a record women's gate of 4,235, Saints simply overpowered Leeds.

 That made it a Super League double after the men's team won in Manchester.

+St Helens followed Bradford (2017), Wigan (2018) and defending champions Leeds (2019) as the fourth side to win rugby league's Women's Super League title.

-But the women went one better than the men, who had only won the double.
+But the Saints women went one better than the men, who only won the double this season.

-Having already won the Challenge Cup and the League Leaders' Shield, winning the Grand Final earned them their third trophy of 2021.
+Having already lifted the Challenge Cup and the League Leaders' Shield, their Grand Final triumph earned Cunningham's side their third trophy of 2021.